- Public Health

 Carbon Monoxide or other Combustion Products

-Burning natural gas, fuel oil, wood, and other fuels generates carbon monoxide (CO), nitrogen dioxide and various other air pollutants.
+When you burn natural gas, fuel oil, wood, or other fuel, it creates carbon monoxide (CO), nitrogen dioxide and other air pollutants.

 Health Concerns

-- Carbon monoxide is a colorless odorless gas that causes headache, nausea, and drowsiness.
-It can cause sudden illness and can be deadly when a person is exposed to high levels.
+- Carbon monoxide is a gas with no color or smell.
+It causes headaches, nausea, and sleepiness.
+It can cause sudden illness and can be deadly when you are exposed to high levels.

-- Nitrogen dioxide will irritate the lungs and air passages, which may make existing respiratory illnesses (asthma, allergy, etc.) worse.
-Depending on the fuel burned, other pollutants may be produced that have a wide range of health effects.
+- Depending on the fuel burned, other pollutants may be produced that have a wide range of health effects.

 How to Stay Safe

-- Ensure that all combustion appliances (stove, furnace, water heater, fireplace grills, etc.) are vented to the outside and operating properly.
-Furnaces should be inspected once a year to make sure they are working properly.
-Contact your utility provider or a heating contractor for service.
+- Make sure all combustion appliances (stove, furnace, water heater, fireplace, grills, etc.) are vented to the outside and work properly.
+Have your furnace inspected once a year to make sure it works properly.

-- Install and maintain carbon monoxide detectors in your home.
-Wisconsin State law requires carbon monoxide detectors in all residences.
+- Put carbon monoxide detectors in your home and make sure they work.
+Wisconsin State law requires them.

-- Do not operate your car or any other gas-powered equipment within a garage or other enclosed space.
+- Don't run your car or other equipment that runs on gas in a garage or enclosed spaces.

 - Never use unvented combustion appliances indoors.